 Proper Warm-up Prior to a Low Intensity Workout

 Warming up correctly is vitally important, no matter how seemingly easy and low-intensity your workout is.
 For one, a proper warm-up will get your blood flowing, warm-up your joints, warm your muscles, and raise your heart rate.
 Second, a good warm-up will put you in the mindset of training.

 So, always take five to ten minutes to warm-up very well – it’s going to pay off incredibly well in the long-run.
 And it’s the best insurance to protect against injury.

 For example, you can do some dynamic stretching exercises such as leg and arm swings.
 You can also do low-impact activities like jumping jacks or jogging in place.

 And if you’re a fan of simplicity, you can even go with something as straightforward as hopping up and down.
 This simple movement is great to increase your heart rate and get your blood flowing.

 Six Amazing Low-Intensity Workouts

 Each of these is a great way to tackle low-intensity training.
 But remember, that you should always check with your doctor before starting any fitness regimen.

 You can start moderate here – no more than five to ten minutes per day of a medium to brisk walk.
 Then, increase your walking duration by five minutes every three to four days.
-After a month, you should, ideally, be walking for 30 to 45 minutes per day.
-This is a perfect starting point to build your foundation.
+After a month, you should be walking for 30 to 45 minutes per day.
+This is a perfect starting point to build your fitness foundation.

 Start with five to ten minutes at a time, keeping your heart rate between 40 and 50 percent of MHR and progress to 30 minutes within a month.
-As you gain experience, adjust the resistance for a more effective leg workout.
+As you gain experience, adjust the resistance on the pedals for a more effective leg workout.